Meowlala/BOIStageAPI15/doc.md

-    RenderPos = Position the streak will be rendered at, defaults to item/new floor streak position Hold = set to true to hold streak indefinitely once it reaches default position, set to false when ready to continue HoldFrames = number of frames to hold the streak, defaults to 52 }
+    RenderPos = Position the streak will be rendered at, defaults to item/new floor streak position Hold = set to true to hold streak indefinitely once it reaches default position, set to false when ready to continue HoldFrames = number of frames to hold the streak, defaults to 52 AboveHud = true/false, if should render above the hud (and so vanilla streaks) }
 IsPauseMenuOpen()
 GetPauseMenuAppearPct()